alvsanand/apify-your-infra-with-crossplane/docs/working-with-it.md

 ---
 # Working with it

-Now in the second laboratory, we are going to see the essentials features of Crossplane:
+Now in the second laboratory, we are going to see the essentials of Crossplane:

 - [Managed Resources](https://crossplane.io/docs/v1.6/concepts/managed-resources.html)
 - [Compositions](https://crossplane.io/docs/v1.6/concepts/composition.html)